nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Lookup a Criminal Court Case in Nevada?

-All criminal cases are initially heard either in a municipal court or a justice court, depending on the nature of the offense and where the crime allegedly took place.
-Individuals who wish to review criminal court cases can pay a visit to the court that heard the case.
-Looking up a court case on a third party website usually requires information-seekers to provide the details needed to facilitate the record search.
+All criminal cases are initially heard either in a municipal or a justice court, depending on the nature of the offense and where the crime allegedly occurred.
+Individuals who wish to review criminal court cases can visit the court that heard them.
+Looking up a court case on a third-party website usually requires information seekers to provide the details to facilitate the record search.

 How to Access Electronic Court Records in Nevada

-Nevada’s supreme court provides a service portal that maintains electronic records of all cases filed in court.
+Nevada’s Supreme Court provides a service portal that maintains electronic records of all cases filed in court.
 The case files are searchable by party name and case dockets.
-In the case dockets, information-seekers must enter the five-digit case number and select search.
-Also, parties may search by a caption or provide the appellant name/company name.
-Docket entries are displayed according to cases filed, with the recent document found at the end of the list.
+In the case dockets, information seekers may enter the five-digit case number and select search.
+Parties may also search by a caption or provide the appellant's/company's name.
+Docket entries are usually displayed according to cases filed, with the most recent document found at the end of the list.
 Confidential records cannot be accessed online.

 How Do I Remove Public Court Records in Nevada?

-Nevada’s Rules regarding sealing and redacting court records permit courts to be sealed following the request of eligible persons.
+Nevada’s Rules regarding sealing and redacting court records permit courts to seal court records following the request of eligible persons.
 Sealing criminal records enhances employment chances and educational and housing prospects of the subject of the record.
 However, removing a case record after it has been closed could take a long time, depending on the severity of the crime.

 Sealing a court record in Nevada involves filing a motion at the court where the trial took place.
-Once a petition has been filed, the case document becomes inaccessible by the public until the court decides whether or not to seal the record.
+Once a petition has been filed, the case document becomes inaccessible to the public until the court decides whether or not to seal the record.
 The court may also choose to conduct a hearing.
-Only a part of a case file can be redacted per the state statutes.
+Per the state statutes, only a part of a case file can be redacted.
 Total sealing is not permitted.
 If the court decides to seal the record, the petitioner will receive a copy of the order.

 disclaimer